LieberInstitute/Visium_SPG_AD/code/05_deploy_app_wholegenome/www/documentation_spe.md

     + `scran_high_subsets_Mito_percent`: spots with a high percent of mitochondrial gene expression.
     + `scran_discard`: spots belonging to either scran_low_lib_size, scran_low_n_feature, or scran_high_subsets_Mito_percent.
     + `Scran_quick_cluster`: quick clustering results of spots prior to computing sum factors for computing logcounts.
 See [this](https://github.com/LieberInstitute/Visium_SPG_AD/blob/2f1b4d0e2c66ca0419ffa15cdf5bccc295ead20b/code/08_harmony_BayesSpace/01_preprocess_and_harmony.R#L61-L70) for more details.
-* `Continuous variable to plot`: which gene or continuous variable (such as the cell count, the ratio of the mitochondrial chromosome expression) to visualize in the gene tabs as well as on the `clusters (interactive)` tab.
+* `Continuous variable(s) to plot`: which gene(s) or continuous variable(s) (such as the cell count, the ratio of the mitochondrial chromosome expression) to visualize in the gene tabs as well as on the `clusters (interactive)` tab.
+Multiple choices may be selected, in which case "Multi-gene method" controls the method used to combine information from all selected variables.
 Details:
   - `sum_umi`: sum of UMI counts across a spot.
   - `sum_gene`: number of genes with non-zero counts in a spot.
   - `expr_chrM`: sum of chrM counts in a spot.